Neoliberalism, Democracy and Development

 Method of assessment

 100% coursework.
-Each student is expected to submit one essay worth 70% of the overall grade and a book review worth 30% of the final grade.
+Each student is expected to submit one essay worth 70% of the overall grade and a presentation worth 30% of the final grade.
 Resubmission of coursework regulations apply.